faresSultan/Library-Mangement-System/README.md

 * Dynamic memory allocation: No fixed size limit for the number of books.
 * Efficient insertions and deletions: No need to shift elements in the list.

-**Trade-offs:**

-* Linked lists require more memory overhead compared to arrays due to the pointer in each node.

 ### Choosing the Right Implementation